sdangelo/brickworks/README.md

+> [!WARNING]
+> This repository is archived.
+Development continues at: https://git.orastron.com/orastron/brickworks.
+See you there.

 # Brickworks

 Brickworks is a music DSP toolkit that supplies you with the fundamental building blocks for creating and enhancing audio engines on any platform.